liliantdn/userchromefox/README.md

 4. Find *Profile Folder* and click the `Open Folder` button.
 5. Put the `chrome` folder into your Firefox profile directory.
 6. Restart Firefox to apply changes.

-## Known issues:
-- No dark theme support -> will attempt to fix at some point, feel free to make a pull request if you wish to help ;)